-This Southwestern Cast Iron Skillet Frittata recipe is a sponsored post on behalf of ConAgra Foods.
-It’s delicious and perfect for Meatless Monday or Sunday brunch, and combines fresh veggies, ROTEL, and Egg Beaters into one well-rounded and easy dish. #GreatAmericanCookIn
+This Southwestern Cast Iron Skillet Frittata recipe is delicious and perfect for Meatless Monday or Sunday brunch.
+It combines fresh veggies, ROTEL, and eggs into one well-rounded and easy dish.

 In the wake of tax season, my husband and I have resolved to get back on a budget and take control of our finances.
 Our biggest weakness when managing our money is always eating out.

 Eating out so often comes down to three different factors, and any or all of them could apply at any given time.

 - There are just so many amazing restaurants in Austin.
 I swear there are drugs hidden in the food, causing cravings and withdrawal symptoms.

 - Eating out is a way to spend more time with friends and family.
 Who wants to turn down an invite?

 - We have busy schedules and work a lot.
 Going out to eat is just so easy – no cleanup, no planning.